dagus01-lab/phi2FM/data_simulation/README.md

 Scripts to convert the TIFF files (of pretraining data and PhilEO-Bench data) from TIFF files of bigger size, to smaller patches in numpy format.

 Also, optionally use `batch_size_one_arrays.py` to have one data point per file.
 This helped me in implementing DDP (buteo memmaped arrays could not be opened in DDP).

+Finally, `np_to_lmdb.py` converts the individual `.npy` files to `lmdb`.
+It is specific to the pretraining data, since for example, it converts the climate segmentation label to a single classification value for the entire image.